dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 if your goal is to prevent them from having relationships, that's perfect then, isn't it?

-Why wouldn't i find retreat in a buddhist monestary?
+Why wouldn't I find retreat in a buddhist monestary?
 Because whatever follows me around the world will follow me wherever I go until I face it and destroy it.
 There is no hiding.
 There is no running.
 There is only standing up to this and pulling it out by the root.
 This dark